 (6b)

 As mentioned before, for indoor VLC, transmitters must perform dual function of providing wireless data communication while maintaining appropriate average illumination level.
 Thus to perform a fair comparison between SIS-OFDM systems implementing ACO-OFDM and DCO-OFDM, both techniques are compared at the same average emitted flux levels while maintaining almost equal bit-rates.
 This necessitates a different definition of SNR.
-For this work, SNR is defined as the ratio of the average transmitted electrical power to noise power and is similar as in Fath and Haas[11].
+For this work, SNR is defined as the ratio of the average transmitted electrical power to noise power and is similar as in Fath et al[11].

 , (7)

 where is the average radiant flux emitted by a transmitter, h is the optical to electrical conversion factor (AW1Ω2), and N0 is the noise power.
 Without loss of generality, h = 1 is assumed.
 Given the channel matrix in Eqs (6), the definition of SNR in Eq.
 (7) has an SNR offset of ≈ 150 dB over received signal power to noise power ratio.
-Using Nsc = 64, performance of ACO-OFDM with 16-QAM and 64-QAM is compared with that of DCO-OFDM with 4-QAM and 8-QAM, respectively.
-This results in 192, 224, 190, and 221 bits per symbol, respectively, for the four configurations.
+Using Nsc = 64, performance of ACO-OFDM with 64-QAM is compared with that of DCO-OFDM with 8-QAM.
+This results in 224, and 221 bits per symbol, respectively, for the two configurations.

-The effect of DC bias on system performance is studied using SNR versus DC offset curves to achieve a target BER= 10-3 and is illustrated in Fig. 2.
-The DC offset is set as a factor of the O-OFDM signal standard deviation (SD).
+The effect of DC bias on system performance is studied using SNR versus DC offset curves to achieve a target BER= 10-3 and is illustrated in Figure.
+2. The DC offset is set as a factor of the O-OFDM signal standard deviation (SD).
 In ACO-OFDM, all time-domain samples are clipped at zero thus increasing the probability of having active luminaires which do not emit any radiant flux.
 In this case, the receiver cannot identify the active luminaire, introducing significant errors in spatial-bit estimation.
 To deal with this issue, we apply a DC offset to ensure active luminaires emit a minimum radiant flux corresponding to the chosen offset.
 As the offset increases, the minimum flux received from the active transmitter progressively increases and thus improving error performance in determining the luminaire index.
 The optimal offset is empirically estimated to be 0.2 × SD for ACO-OFDM with 64-QAM subcarrier modulation.
 Further increasing the offset value quickly gives diminishing returns in luminaire index detection.
 For DCO-OFDM, noise induced due to clipping of negative samples is not orthogonal to data-subcarriers.
 Thus at small offsets, a large proportion of signal gets clipped causing significant bit errors.
-The simulations confirm that an offset of 3.2 × SD is needed to sustain a link using DCO-OFDM.
+The simulations confirm that an offset of 3.2 × SD is needed to sustain a link using DCO-OFDM with 8-QAM subcarrier modulation.